-- Develop pepinemab in combination with checkpoint inhibitors as a therapy for patients with cancer.
+- Develop pepinemab as a therapy in Alzheimer's disease.
+We initiated a randomized, placebo-controlled, multi-center phase 1/2a clinical study of pepinemab in AD, or the SIGNAL-AD trial, in 2021.
+This trial is based on evidence from the SIGNAL clinical trial in HD that showed treatment with pepinemab reduced cognitive decline and induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
+Previous studies in AD have shown that decline in glucose metabolism correlates with cognitive decline.
+We enrolled the first patient in mid-2021 with topline data anticipated in 2024. - Develop pepinemab in combination with checkpoint inhibitors as a therapy for patients with cancer.
 We have completed the CLASSICAL-Lung clinical trial, a Phase 1b/2 clinical trial of pepinemab in combination with avelumab, an inhibitor of the PD-1/PD-L1 checkpoint pathway, in patients with NSCLC.
 Results demonstrated increased infiltration of cytotoxic T-cells into tumors and treatment appeared to provide an approximately two-fold increase in objective clinical responses relative to previously reported single agent avelumab.
 An unexpected finding was that NSCLC has a relative paucity of myeloid derived suppressor cells (MDSC).
-Since inhibition of these immunosuppressive cells is a second major mechanism of action of pepinemab, we, in collaboration with Merck Sharp & Dohme, have initiated a new study of the combination of pepinemab with Keytruda in first-line R/M HNSCC, a cancer indication in which MDSC are believed to play an important role in immune resistance. - Develop pepinemab as a therapy in Huntington's disease.
+Since inhibition of these immunosuppressive cells is a second major mechanism of action of pepinemab, we, in collaboration with Merck Sharp & Dohme, have initiated a new study of the combination of pepinemab with KEYTRUDATM in first-line R/M HNSCC, a cancer indication in which MDSC are believed to play an important role in immune resistance, and have analyzed interim data from the first 36 patients in the study. - Develop pepinemab as a therapy in Huntington's disease.
+We have currently paused our research efforts for HD.
 We initiated the SIGNAL study, a multi-center, randomized, double-blind, placebo-controlled Phase 2 clinical trial in subjects with late prodromal and early manifest HD in July 2015.
 The SIGNAL study has an adaptive design, and interim analysis of Cohort A data for 36 randomized patients was completed in April 2017.
 On the basis of this data, the design of the Cohort B portion of the trial was modified, and enrollment was completed in December 2018 with a total of 265 subjects.
 Top-line data was released on September 22, 2020.
 Although the study did not meet its prespecified primary endpoints, it showed evidence of treatment related reduction in cognitive decline and brain atrophy and provided information that we believe will be valuable for the design of a potentially pivotal phase 3 study.
-We are currently exploring the possibility of partnering for such a study. - Develop pepinemab as a therapy in Alzheimer's disease.
-We initiated a randomized, placebo-controlled, multi-center phase 1/2a clinical study of pepinemab in AD, or the SIGNAL-AD trial, in 2021.
-This trial is based on evidence from the SIGNAL clinical trial in HD that showed treatment with pepinemab reduced cognitive decline and induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
-Previous studies in AD have shown that decline in glucose metabolism correlates with cognitive decline.
-We enrolled the first patient in mid-2021 with topline data anticipated in 2024. - Leverage our existing SEMA4D collaborations and establish new partnerships to explore the promise of combination therapies in additional disease indications.
+We received requested clarifications regarding suitable endpoints for regulatory review from the FDA, and these will be incorporated in a possible future phase 3 study. - Leverage our existing SEMA4D collaborations and establish new partnerships to explore the promise of combination therapies in additional disease indications.
 We plan to build on our current research collaborations and establish new partnerships with pharmaceutical companies to explore various applications of our SEMA4D technology and continue to study pepinemab in combination with other cancer and neurodegenerative disease therapies currently in development.
-These are complex diseases, and it is reasonable to anticipate further benefits to combination treatments as we have seen in cancer immunotherapy.
+These are complex diseases, and it is reasonable to anticipate further benefits to combination treatments as we have seen in cancer immunotherapy. - We intend to continue to utilize our ActivMAb platform to identify additional product candidates for our own pipeline development and for strategic collaborations.
+We have also entered into antibody discovery agreements with third-parties for their use of the ActivMAb platform and intend to continue to commercialize this platform.